-Social skills groups give children and adolescents, ages 5 to 14, a roadmap to navigate the often confusing world of social interactions.
-Many children with ADHD, Autism, or a learning disability find it challenging to notice and make sense of the nuances of social language.
-Exposure to social situations, continuous feedback, and follow through with strategies is needed to build lasting social skills in children with social deficits.
+Social skills groups give students a road map to navigate the often confusing world of social interactions.
+Many children who learn differently find it challenging to notice and make sense of the nuances of social language.
+Exposure to social situations, continuous feedback, and follow through with strategies is needed to build lasting social and emotional skills in children.

-Classes are offered throughout the school year beginning in August and January.
+Classes are offered throughout the school year beginning in September and February.
 Enrollment is available as long as there are openings.
 Many children benefit from attending several sessions.
-Children must be verbal and able to benefit from a 3:1 student to professional ratio.
+Children must be verbal and able to benefit from the student to staff ratio.
 Students requiring a lower child to staff ratio, or who are less verbal, may be able to participate in individual social skills training sessions with our licensed professionals.

 Our next session of recreation therapy classes will start September 2019.